 Time not scheduled for production has to do with equipment utilization.
 It indicates the time that you lose because you haven’t scheduled your equipment to run, for example, due to no demand for the product.

 While time not scheduled for production is not a loss in a sense that it does not indicate poor equipment efficiency, but it is still a loss that you can address via sales and planning to realize the potential of your current equipment.

 Time not scheduled for production is not part of the OEE calculation.
 However, it is part of TEEP (Total Effective Equipment Performance) metric and also part of your “hidden factory”.

-Naming and categorising your losses is an essential step in your journey towards world-class OEE and the Six Big Losses framework is a great tool to help you with that.
+Naming and categorizing your losses is an essential step in your journey towards world-class OEE and the Six Big Losses framework is a great tool to help you with that.

-Here we provide a quick overview of all types of losses, and below you will find the summary as infographic (as a picture and as a PDF) and a printer-friendly one page summary PDF for your convenience.
+Here we provide a quick overview of all types of losses, and below you will find the summary as an infographic (as a picture and as a PDF) and a printer-friendly one-page summary PDF for your convenience.